mfoschian/JsArSpaceNav/README.md

 JsArSpaceNav
 ============

-Prototye of a "Sapce navigator" using a webcam and an AR marker pattern
+Prototye of a "Space navigator" using a webcam and an AR marker pattern